-B. Transportation shall be provided, at a parent or guardian’s request, to and from the school of origin for a homeless child or youth.
+- Transportation shall be provided, at a parent or guardian or unaccompanied youth’s request, to and from the school of origin for a homeless child or youth.
 Transportation shall be provided for the entire time the child or youth is homeless and until the end of any academic year in which they move into permanent housing.
 Transportation to the school of origin shall also be provided during pending disputes.
 The Liaison shall request transportation to and from the school of origin for an unaccompanied youth.
 Parents and unaccompanied youth shall be informed of this right to transportation before they select a school for attendance.

 - Parents/guardians, schools, and liaisons shall use the district transportation form to process transportation requests.